wOOOt/firstTrigger/README.md

 ###Step 3: Create a loop in your trigger###
 Since our trigger runs whenever an Account is created, it’s possible that many Accounts might be created at the exact same time (for example, through a mass insert using Data Loader).
 We’ll use a loop to repeat our trigger’s logic for each record in our trigger.

-1. Create a for loop to repeat logic among multiple records
+1. Create a for loop to repeat logic among multiple records.
-2. Add the following lines of code in between your trigger’s brackets:
+2. Add the following lines of code in between your trigger's brackets:

 ```
 for (Account acc : Trigger.new) {